adslbarxatov/IOP/docs/index.md

 - disinformation
 - destructive criticism (that exists only for criticism and doesn’t contain constructive offers)

-*Participation in them or calls for such participation may be grounds for a permanent ban*.
+*Participation in them or calls for such participation may be grounds for a permanent restriction of access to the Policy Scope*.

 ### 2. Lab doesn’t deal with “sore issues”